MisterAwesome23/ArduinoGSOC2020/GSoC_Proposal.md

   Code samples in the reference are released into the public domain.
 */

-//Include ArduinoGraphics library from Sketch -> Include library
+// Include ArduinoGraphics library from Sketch -> Include library
 // or download and https://github.com/arduino-libraries/ArduinoGraphics add zip
 #include <ArduinoGraphics.h>

-//Initalise canvas
+// Initalise canvas
 const byte canvasWidth = 61;
 const byte canvasHeight = 27;

-//Make ASCIIDrawClass class whose object can access ArduinoGraphics functions class ASCIIDrawClass : public ArduinoGraphics {
+// Make ASCIIDrawClass class whose object can access ArduinoGraphics functions class ASCIIDrawClass : public ArduinoGraphics {
   public:
     // can be used with an object of any class that inherits from the Print class